jonathantsang/jonathantsang.github.io2/blog/co-op/3/co-op3.md

 ## The Problems

 ### Recruiters screening
 Where do I start.
 Non-technical recruiters often have no idea what projects or experience mean on a resume.
 How do they know who to pick?
+(This is **AFTER** your resume has been passed through an filtering software)

 Technical recruiters luckily have a little more insight.
 But even then how many times do you think they check if you full-stack web app posted on your github was not just a copy and paste from some other repo?
 Or that you didn't just put a bunch of buzzwords to pass through the resume screening software.
 That is an overly cynical take but it'd be easy to create false-positives on a resume for the sake of impressing recruiters.